 Question witnesses present and testifying;

 Make a statement to the committee in mitigation or explanation of the conduct in question.

 The committee shall make its factual findings and recommendations in executive session out of the presence of the department or program representative and the student(s) charged.
 The committee will deliberate on the merits of the case based on fair and impartial review of the information presented: A vote will be taken to determine the recommendation that will be put forward to the dean of the school.

 The committee will provide the dean with the results of its vote, along with a written report of its findings within three working days of completing deliberations.
 The dean has the responsibility to consider all of the underlying information and the recommendation of the committee and to make a final decision regarding the matter.
 The dean will notify the student and the program in writing about the decision within one week of receiving the committee’s summary and recommendations.
 The decision of the dean is not appealable.

 The notice, exhibits, audio record, and the findings and determination of the committee and the dean’s letter to the student shall become the “Record of Case” and shall be filed in the Office of the Dean of the School of Health Professions for five (5) years.

-For questions or corrections to this page, please send a message to the associate dean for academic and student affairs at firstname.lastname@example.org.
+For questions or corrections to this page, please send a message to the Office of the Dean at email@example.com.
 Thank you.